qq398963645/learngit/readme.txt

 git is a distributed version control system git is free sofware distributed under the GPL
-Git has a mutable index called stage. create a new branch is quick
+Git has a mutable index called stage. create a new branch is quick AND simple